 Napalm Death returned in February with the Logic Ravaged by Brute Force EP, featuring a cover of Sonic Youth’s White Kross.

-And a new album, entitled Throes of Joy in the Jaws of Defeatism is scheduled for release on September 28 via Century Media – frankly, we can’t wait.
+And their latest album, entitled Throes of Joy in the Jaws of Defeatism was released via Century Media in September.

-You can check out the first single Backlash Just Because – and a banger from 2015’s Apex Predator below…
+You can check out the first single from Throes of Joy in the Jaws of Defeatism, Backlash Just Because – and a banger from 2015’s Apex Predator – below…

 Back in 1993, Embury and Napalm Death guitarist Mitch Harris, with Obituary’s Donald Tardy and Trevor Peres, served up Meathook Seed’s Embedded LP – a bold experiment in industrialised death metal.